 Students who wish to transfer to another academic program within CGHS must apply to that program through Admissions.
-Students applying to transfer programs will not be charged an application fee.
-To apply for admission to another academic program, an applicant must submit an application including an essay and all other supporting documentation (i.e., letters of reference, medical documentation, etc.) to Admissions by the admissions deadline for the semester and block in which a student wishes to enroll.
-An applicant may also include additional supporting documentation for the admissions committee to consider.
+To apply for admission to another academic program, an applicant must submit an application including an essay and all other supporting documentation to Admissions by the admissions deadline for the semester and block in which a student wishes to enroll.